Providing sustainable housing in South African townships.

 This epidemic, this “gap” in the rental market, is continuing to worsen at an alarming rate.
 In turn, more and more South Africans are choosing to live in informal and unsafe shack structures without electricity or running water…

 Hustlenomics is addressing rising needs within these informal human settlements by providing affordable and sustainable housing options.
 A South African Black Owned Company founded in 2015, Hustlenomics is a Level One B-BBEE impact-driven social enterprise with the mission to replace backyard shacks with quality and durable homes.
-Annually, 51% of the company's revenue is reinvested back into the business to create more homes and jobs in South Africa.
+Annually, at least 51% of the company's revenue is reinvested back into the business to create more homes and jobs in South Africa.

 REPLACING UNSAFE SHACKS